mou-ikkaiGLT/VisualScannerApp/README.md

 ## Changing the Hotkey

+If the default hotkey for this app is (`Cmd+Shift+J`), however if you frequently use this hotkey for another app, you can manually change the hotkey as follows:
 The global capture hotkey (`Cmd+Shift+J`) is defined in [`VisualScanner/UI/StatusBarController.swift` at line 60](VisualScanner/UI/StatusBarController.swift#L60).
 Change the `keyCode` and `modifiers` values, then rebuild. macOS key codes can be found [here](https://eastmanreference.com/complete-list-of-applescript-key-codes).

 ## Project Structure